The winners of this year’s award explore culture, identity, motherhood and more, visualising powerful stories in striking new waysRead More →

 Get judged by industry leaders

-- Get your work reviewed by a panel of leading industry experts
+- Have your work reviewed by a panel of experts — not simply in photography, but across science, activism, NGOs and beyond

 Hindou Oumarou Ibrahim